hsallaku/ArtChain/README.md

 ### Compiling

 In NetBeans, choose the "Clean and Build Project" option in the Run tab.
 Make sure both Gson and JavaFX are set up and integrated into your project.

-## Testing

-Existing validator node login information:

-Username: LouvreMuseum,
-Password: 123

-Existing standard node login information:

-Username: arafat,
-Password: 123

-If you would like to create a new validator node, register as a standard node and close the program.
-Open the users.json file in the program directory, and change the desired user's status from "s" to "v".